Tony Jurgens

-Tony Jurgens (born November 28, 1964) is an American politician and member of the Minnesota House of Representatives.
-A member of the Republican Party of Minnesota, he represents District 54B in the southeastern Twin Cities metropolitan area.
+Tony Jurgens (born November 28, 1964) is an American politician and former member of the Minnesota House of Representatives.
+A member of the Republican Party of Minnesota, he represented District 54B in the southeastern Twin Cities metropolitan area.

 Early life, education, and career

 Jurgens was born on November 28, 1964.
 Jurgens attended Southwest Minnesota State University, graduating with a Bachelor of Science in business administration in 1988.

-Jurgens served on the Cottage Grove Economic Development Authority, the Cottage Grove Public Services Commission, and the Washington County Library Board.
-He is an insurance broker.
+Jurgens served on the Cottage Grove Economic Development Authority, the Cottage Grove Public Works Commission, Public Services Commission, Charter Commission, Comprehensive Plan Steering Committee and the Washington County Library Board.
+He is an independent insurance agent.

 Minnesota House of Representatives

-Jurgens was first elected to the Minnesota House of Representatives in 2016.
+Jurgens was first elected to the Minnesota House of Representatives in 2016 and re-elected in 2018 and 2020.

 Personal life

 Jurgens and his wife, Dawn, reside in Cottage Grove, Minnesota.
-They have two daughters.
+They have two married daughters and two grandchildren.
 Jurgens is a member of St. Elizabeth Ann Seton Catholic Church in Hastings, Minnesota and a member of the Knights of Columbus.